 H1 and L1

-Figure 16 illustrates the in-vacuum beam paths.
+Figure 16 and 17 illustrate the in-vacuum beam paths.
 Two horizontal beams leave the transmitter module and use in-vacuum periscopes to reach the ETM.
 All Pcals inject two beams that are horizontally displaced by 1.5” to either side of the center of the Pcal viewport.
 Both beams are vertically displaced by 1.24” above the viewport centerline such that the beam that will be directed to the upper spot on the ETM propagates horizontally from transmitter to receiver modules.
 The other beam, the beam that starts farthest from the beam tube manifold centerline, is directed down by an input periscope, then propagates horizontally to the ETM and the receiving periscope which directs it back up to the level of the upper beam (1.24” above the viewport centerline) and out of the vacuum system.
 All Pcal beams, input and output, propagate into and out of the vacuum system parallel to the beam tube centerline to or from the in-vacuum periscopes (see Figure 17).

 All in-vacuum mirrors are 2” in diameter with HR coatings for 45 deg. incidence.
 All turning mirrors are in fixed mounts, with only azimuthal and a slight pitch adjustment, except the four periscope mirrors closest to the ETMs (one for each input beam and one for each output beam) that will utilize the standard aLIGO Siskiyou adjustable mounts.